Cargo and Automotive FAQs

 - Check the tension force periodically, especially shortly after starting the journey.

-Without the key number, there is no way for Master Lock to know which key will open your lock.
-There is no such thing as a "Master" key that will open all Master Lock products.
+No. Without the key number, there is no way for Master Lock to know which key will open your lock.
+There is not a master key that will open all Master Lock products.